cmazakas/foxy/docs/intro.md

 languages and their libraries has shown that the modern web development is favoring an ever-lower set of HTTP APIs.

-Beast and Asio are both low-level but in their case, the pendulum has swung too far in the other direction and they're known for being intimidating and difficult to use (mainly just Asio).

-Foxy steps in and fills this gap, offering a low-level set of session-based primitives that empower users to create their own abstractions while also offering much more familiar APIs.
+Foxy offers a low-level set of session-based primitives that empower users to create their own abstractions while also offering much more familiar APIs.